Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 Thrown by the CALL MAPDRV command when attempting to mount a file that is smaller than 512 bytes or larger than 32 MBytes.

+* Invalid cluster sequence (82)

+Thrown by the CALL MAPDRV command when attempting to mount a file that is not stored across consecutive sectors in its host filesystem.

 ### 3.8.
 Mounting files